woofwoofinc/rktmachine/docs/dev.rst

 Development Tools Container
 ===========================
-The project source comes with a ``dev`` directory which contains a script for building a rkt Ubuntu container with useful development tools for RktMachine development.
+The project source comes with a ``dev`` directory which contains a script for building a rkt Ubuntu container with useful development tools.

 To build this, start the CoreOS VM from RktMachine and SSH to it.
 Then copy the ``dev/dev-rktmachine.acbuild.sh`` script from your ``/Users`` NFS mount to the